 In my detailed breakdown of why my first business failed, I chronicle exactly How to Create a Product Nobody Wants and Lose $6,537 in the process.

-Take the example of Coors Rocky Mountain Spring Water.
+Take the niche example of Coors Rocky Mountain Spring Water.
 This product line made sense from a manufacturer’s point of view because they could utilize existing production capabilities, distribution networks, and strategic competencies.

 However, this project from Coors flopped big time because they had already established their brand as an alcoholic beverage company for decades.
 The product was packaged similarly to their beer, and instead it just caused more consumer confusion than anything.
 They quickly pulled it from the shelves.

 There’s an art and a science to objectively validating your business idea.
 It’s easy to take off with an exciting new project in mind and work inside of your little bubble without ever involving anyone else for feedback during the process.

 Channel it into a positive, calculated direction, and intelligently test your way into assumptions about your potential new business before jumping aboard and setting sail.

 Nobody likes to fail, but the fear of failure is what’s keeping you from achieving your goals.